 dedicated to promoting Peace, Liberty and Enlightenment in the world.

-He is a Founder and the Chairman of the Search Inside Yourself Leadership
+He is also a Founder and the Chairman of the Search Inside Yourself Leadership

 He is a Founding Patron of Stanford University's Center for Compassion

-Founding Patron of the World Peace Festival, and adviser to a number of
+Founding Patron of the World Peace Festival, and an adviser to a number of

 Meng earned his MS in Computer Science from the University of